s-kazi/s-kazi.github.io/index.markdown

 layout: page
 title: Index
-permalink: /
+permalink: /home/
 ---

-This is a hom pahe
+This is a home page